Disrupt You! by Jay Samit teaches readers how to lead disruptions and how to think like successful entrepreneurs.

 Jay Samit reminds us that to change the world we first have to start with ourselves.

-And once we do that our future an the world future are far more malleable and we realize.
+And once we do that our future and the world’s future are far more malleable and we realize.

 Disrupt You: Take Aways